 I interact with employers to help connect them with pertinent student groups and resources.
 We develop plans to market jobs, careers, internships, and more to students and alumni so that we’re taking a proactive approach to making opportunities available and accessible to our campus community and alumni.
 I like working semester-to-semester with employers and organizations to make sure we’re keeping a top-of-mind stance when it comes to opportunities.

 I work with students and alumni to help provide guidance and resources in their career successes.
 The term ‘success’ to me is very student driven so we can be flexible and organic as we pursue goals and results knowing that those goals can change with time and experience.
 I have a very holistic viewpoint when it comes to both career and life paths and enjoy the self-discovery portion of the college experience.

-Kara Cox - Principal Secretary
+Kara Cox - Executive Administrative Assistant

 I have lived in the U.P. my entire life.
 My favorite color is purple and I love true crime (shows, podcasts, books, etc.).
 My favorite quote is “Life does not have to be perfect to be wonderful.”